praveenscience/intro-to-open-source-gdsc/ReadMe.md

 ## What did you learn from this Live Stream

-* Create issues to update this section.
+- Create issues to update this section.
-* Learnt a funny story where Rucha was the topper! 😅
+- Learnt a funny story where Rucha was the topper! 😅
+- It was a really fun way of learning something new!